 - 30 percent Federal Investment Tax Credit

 - Property Assessed Clean Energy (PACE)

-- State-specific incentives
+- State- and utility-specific incentives

 Thirty percent federal investment tax credit

 The federal government offers residential and commercial solar owners a federal tax credit for 30 percent of their system cost with no cap on the amount.
 This is a one-time tax credit that you receive the first year you own your solar system.

 This tax credit was originally set to end in 2016, but it was extended until 2021 and will decrease over time:

 We are not tax experts, so we cannot give you tax advice.
 But generally, the installer will give you a receipt for the total cost of your system after it is installed.
 You can then give this receipt to your accountant and receive a tax credit of 30 percent off the total cost of your system.
 If you cannot realize the full value of your credit in the first year, you may be able to roll it forward to reduce your tax burden in subsequent years.
 Please consult with a tax expert or your accountant.

 When you generate solar electricity from your system you also generate an associated “green value” for your electricity.
 This is known as a Solar Renewable Energy Credit (SREC).
 Every time your system produces 1,000 kWh (1 MWh) of electricity, you earn one SREC.
 The value of SRECs varies over time, much like a stock.